ligaili01/PLGAs/README.md

 ---

-# A spatial-temporal graph attention network]{A spatial-temporal graph attention network for protein-ligand binding affinity prediction  based
+# A spatial-temporal graph attention network for protein-ligand binding affinity prediction  based
 on molecular geometry

 This project implements a Graph Neural Network (GNN) to predict binding affinities using the PyTorch Geometric library.
 The model is trained and evaluated using RMSE and correlation coefficients (Pearson and Spearman) as metrics.